morgankenyon/OpenDataDisc/software/examples/08_bluetooth_with_accelerometer/README.md

 I had to install both the Adafruit dependency in my `platformio.ini`, as well as copy this header `#include <Adafruit_MPU6050.h>` into my `main.cpp`.

-I find it a little odd that code changes dependency resolution, but who knows the reason.
+I find it a little odd that this code change affected dependency resolution, but who knows the reason.